abusayeed4bd/start-warehouse-client-side/README.md

 - User login system with google firebase
 - Secured Product order page With a private route, users must log in to access it.
+- user can add product quantity or decrease by clicking delivered button on the product details page.
-- All user has personal dashboard they can add reviews, see all orders and make payments using the card
+- user can add new product and see their added product from the manage product page
-- special role for administration
-- admin can make new admin, add product, see all the order and update their profile
-- custom loading when product is fetching
-- form validation using react form hooks
+- there will be delete button by clicking this button user can delete their added product